guotong1988/guotong1988.github.io/research/_posts/2021-12-01-relabel-is-all-you-need.md

 The work\cite{ref9} of OpenAI also use model predictions for human as references to label.
 The work\cite{ref9} use the new human-labeled data from model predictions to train the reward model.
 Our work do not have the reward model of \cite{ref9}, and I think reinforcement learning is same to re-label here.
 Also the new human-labeled data from model predictions do not conflict to our method, because the new data can be simply merged to the whole dataset (of \cite{ref9}'s policy model), and then to re-label/re-correct.

-Why do I think reinforcement learning is same to re-label here?
+Why do I think reinforcement learning from human feedback(RLHF) is same to re-label here?
 Because correction by the reward model of \cite{ref9} is same to correct all the data that found by the patterns or substrings of the badcase.
 The detail pattern-based human-correct method is illustrated at \cite{ref10}.

 ### 7. Conclusion